 The Design Impact

-While construction of the Institute is currently underway, the quality of the new facility has enhanced Emory’s reputation as a leader in specialty medicine and allowed it to attract and retain top students and faculty.
-When completed, the new facility will enhance access and care for patients throughout the Atlanta region and beyond.
+The new facility has enhanced Emory’s reputation as a leader in specialty medicine and allowed it to attract and retain top students and faculty.
+The facility has also enhanced access and care for patients throughout the Atlanta region and beyond.

 - 180,000 sf (16,722 sm)